mrmebailey/pitimelapse/README.md

 ```

 # VNC Install Pi HD lens Only
-Becuase the Pi runs headless we need to use VNC to logon to the Pi in order to focus the camera as no display is attached.
+Because the Pi runs headless we need to use VNC to logon to the Pi in order to focus the camera as no display is attached.
 ```bash
 sudo apt update
 sudo apt install realvnc-vnc-server realvnc-vnc-viewer